Helio-Wang/capybara/visualization.rst

 Input format
 ------------

-The Quokka visualizer tool takes two input formats generated from the third tab *Convert enumeration files for visualization* of the main Quokka tool:
+The Capybara visualizer tool takes two input formats generated from the third tab *Convert enumeration files for visualization* of the main Capybara tool:

 - File input (DOT format) can be saved into the filesystem by clicking the :guilabel:`Save` button.
-This file needs to be uploaded into Quokka viewer after selecting the first upload method.
+This file needs to be uploaded into Capybara viewer after selecting the first upload method.

 - Plain text input can be copied into the user's clipboard by clicing the :guilabel:`Copy` button.
-Then the clipboard content can be pasted into Quokka viewer.
+Then the clipboard content can be pasted into Capybara viewer.

   Note that the text area for copy-and-paste is hidden by default, and will only appear after the user selects the second upload method *Copy and paste text*.

 .. note::
-    When the Quokka app closes, the clipboard content will also be cleared.
+    When the Capybara app closes, the clipboard content will also be cleared.
 Therefore, if you choose the second upload method, *do not* close the main app while using the viewer.

 Graphical elements